monganai/RideSafe-API/README.md

 Mobile Application backend/homepage for RideSafe.

 `flapi` is written mostly in python using flask, the frontend uses mostly html with some javascript.
-The app is fully integrated with Datadog and will require an agent deployed alongside flapi & redis to fucntion.
+The app is fully integrated with Datadog and will require an agent deployed alongside flapi & redis to function.

 ### `flapi` has the following features enabled by default: